 What Are the Downsides of Filing for Bankruptcy Because of a Payday loan?

 While filing for bankruptcy may help you deal with a payday loan you can't repay, there are also some downsides.
 For one, recent payday loans are not dischargeable.
-If you take out a payday loan within 90 days of filing a bankruptcy case, the lender may be able to enforce the loan.
+If you take out a payday loan within 90 days of filing a bankruptcy case, the loan may not be automatically discharged.
 Bankruptcy law presumes you were thinking about filing or preparing to file a Chapter 7 bankruptcy case for a few months before filing the case.
-If you take out a loan knowing you are going to file bankruptcy, you've committed fraud.
-To avoid this problem, it is usually best to wait at least 91 days after obtaining a loan before filing Chapter 7.
+If you take out a loan knowing you are going to file bankruptcy, you can't eliminate that loan: it's one of the exceptions to the discharge.

-Another drawback is that the payday lender may object to the discharge of the debt for a variety of reasons.
+Another drawback is that the payday lender may object to the discharge of the debt for a variety of reasons, even if it's older than 90 days.
 You must respond to any objections that the company files with the bankruptcy court.
 Finally, filing bankruptcy for any reason will affect your credit score.
 It will temporarily go down, and you may be offered loans with higher interest rates for a few years.
 If you have a lot of property, you could lose some of that property in a Chapter 7 bankruptcy.
 This is not an issue for most people because of exemptions.

 Chapter 7 can get rid of the debts you cannot pay.
 In most cases, debtors get rid of all unsecured debts without losing any of their property.

 Filing a bankruptcy case gives many people the debt relief they need to get a fresh start, free from the burden of debts they can't pay.
 But bankruptcy is not right for everyone.
 It's best to consider the pros and cons of the bankruptcy process before deciding.
 You can file a Chapter 7 case on your own for free using Upsolve's free tool.